Bennyno/Bennyno/README.md

 **`Digital Craftsman (Developer/Creator)`**

-Hello my name is Benigno but you can call me Ben.
+Hello, my name is Benigno but you can call me Ben.
 I am a fullstack web developer.
 My love of web development started back in 2015 when I started teaching myself to code with online resources.
 I wanted to take it to the next level so over the last year I've completed a fullstack bootcamp along with many online courses.
 If you want to get to know more about me I've attached my personal portfolio site as well as my socials.
 Happy coding!!

 <p align="center">